-The Company's investment policy ensures its continued compliance with the Prudent Person Principle (PPP) as laid down in Article 132 of the Directive 2009/138/EC.
+The Company's Investment Policy Guidelines ensure its continued compliance with the Prudent Person Principle (PPP) as laid down in Article 132 of the Directive 2009/138/EC.
 The Prudent Person Principle requires companies to invest in a manner ensuring security, quality, liquidity and profitability of the investment portfolio and to also have a well-diversified portfolio.